datawire/ambassador-docs/docs/emissary/pre-release/topics/using/headers/remove_response_headers.md

 # Remove response headers

-$productName$ can remove a list of HTTP headers that would be sent to the client in the response (eg. default `x-envoy-upstream-service-time`).
+$productName$ can remove a list of HTTP headers that would be sent to the client in the response (e.g. default `x-envoy-upstream-service-time`).

 ## The `remove_response_headers` attribute